 The fifth tip is to post-process for noise reduction.

-If you do end up with noise or grain in your images, consider using noise reduction techniques in post-production to help minimize the noise and improve your overall image quality.
+If you do end up with noise or grain in your images, consider using noise reduction techniques in post-production.

 ISO in Digital Photography